michaelmalick/michaelmalick.github.io/cv/index.md

     among climate variability, ocean processes, and coho salmon recruitment in the Northern California Current.

-Accepted
+In press
 :   **Malick, M.J.**, S.P.
 Cox, F.J.
 Mueter, R.M.
 Peterman.
-Accepted.
+In Press.
 Linking
     phytoplankton phenology to salmon productivity along a north/south gradient in the Northeast Pacific Ocean.
 Canadian Journal of Fisheries and Aquatic Sciences.